nviets/nixos-raspi-camera/README.md

 Setting up
 ----------

-Here is how to add the dependency to a third-party Nix system configuration.
+Here is how to add the rapi-camera dependency to a third-party Nix system configuration.
 Consider a typical `flake.nix`.
 We add [1] `raspi-camera` input, optionally linking its nixpkgs [2] to your favorite one.
 Next we add corresponding output argument and include its module to the your system's configuration [4].

 ``` nix